todbot/blink1/openwrt/README.md

 =================================

-On a Linux box.
+Must do this on a Linux box.
 (I use an Ubuntu VM)
+And for the below, assume that the checkouts are going into the "~/projects/" directory.

 * Install needed tools
 ```